Features

 Network And Reachability

---network tailscale require tailnet reachability; fail otherwise
+tailscale require tailnet reachability; fail if the tailnet cannot be reached

---network public ignore tailnet metadata and use the public address
+public ignore tailnet metadata and use the public address

 auto is the default.
-It optimizes for "do not surprise me": prefer tailnet when both client and runner are on the tailnet, fall back transparently to the public path when the client is off-tailnet.
+It optimizes for "do not surprise me": use the tailnet when both client and runner are on it, and fall back transparently to the public path otherwise.

 1. reads tailscale_fqdn, tailscale_ipv4, and tailscale_hostname from the